lucashuet93/botbuilder-proactivemessaging/typescript/README.md

 ### Store Conversation Reference

-To continue the conversation in a distant moment in future, we have to extract and store somewhere a reference to the current conversations:
+1. To continue the conversation in a distant moment in future, we have to extract and store somewhere a reference to the current conversations:
 - To extract the reference we use the static function: `TurnContext.getConversationReference`.
 - To temporary same the reference we create a `ConversationState` object based on a `MemoryStorage` object.

 These calls are encapsulated into a new class `InMemoryConversationStorage` in the `/services/` subfolder.
-Implement two main methods (optionally, you can also update the state):
+Implement two main methods (optionally, you can also update the state) defined in the `IConversationStorageService` interface:

 *Restore or create a reference to the conversation*
 ```js